polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ![Services are listed in the Services blade.](images/Hands-onlabstep-by-step-AzureStackimages/media/image73.png "Services")

-8. For Quotas, select through and choose the default quotas with exception of the Microsoft.SQLAdapter entry.
-Next, click **Create New** next to the Microsft.SQLAdapter entry.
+8. For Quotas, go through and choose the default quotas with exception of the Microsoft.SQLAdapter entry.
+Next, select **Create New** next to the Microsft.SQLAdapter entry.

     ![The Quotas blade displays with Microsoft SQL Adapter selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image75.png "Quotas blade")